zendesk/chariot-tooltips/README.md

 # Features

-- Tutorial kicked off by query parameter in the URL or programmatically
+- Programmatic API and lifecycle callbacks
-- Overlay hides background and clones your key elements over it
+- Overlay obscures the background, and your key elements are cloned over it
 - `z-index` is taken care of
-- Programmatic API and lifecycle callbacks
+- Tooltips are animated into view
 - Browser support includes every sane browser and IE9+

 # Usage

-chariot.js works in global, CommonJS and AMD contexts.
+`chariot.js` works in global, CommonJS and AMD contexts.

 Visit the [demo page](http://chariot.zendesk.com) for usage examples.